DanielBarlow/learning-location/README.md

-You shouldn't of read me.
+You shouldn't have read me.
 Sorry I wasted your time.